Published:

 Have Questions About Refinancing in Oregon?

 Are you a homeowner in Oregon looking to refinance?
 Or are you looking to buy a new home and require a mortgage?
 Sammamish Mortgage can help.
-We are a local, family-owned company based in Bellevue, Washington.
-We have been offering a variety of mortgage programs to borrowers across the entire state since 1992, as well as Oregon, Idaho, and Colorado.
-These include our Diamond Homebuyer Program, Cash Buyer Program, and Bridge LoansPlease contact us if you have mortgage-related questions.
+We are a local, family-owned company based in Bellevue, WA.
+We have been offering a variety of mortgage programs to borrowers across Oregon, Washington, Idaho, Colorado, and California since 1992.
+These include our Diamond Homebuyer Program, Cash Buyer Program, and Bridge LoansPlease contact us if you have mortgage-related questions or to get pre-approved for a mortgage.